moff/angular2-ladda/README.md

 ## Installation

-- run `npm install angular2-ladda`
+- Run `npm install angular2-ladda`

-- link Ladda's stylesheets to your document - you can find it in /node_modules/ladda/, e.g. add this in your html-document:
+- Add "node_modules/ladda/dist/ladda.min.css" or
+"node_modules/ladda/dist/ladda-themeless.min.css" to the "styles" array in your angular.json file.
+If you aren't using the Angular CLI, link to the appropriate CSS file in your document instead.
+For example:

 ```html
 <link rel="stylesheet" href="node_modules/ladda/dist/ladda.min.css">
 ```

-- import `LaddaModule` in your app's main module `app.module.ts`, e.g.:
+- Import `LaddaModule` in your app's main module `app.module.ts`, e.g.:

 ```typescript
 // other imports